openhab/org.openhab.binding.zwave/doc/qubino/zmnhld_0_0.md

 ### Parameter 75: Input I3 status off delay

 Input I3 status off delay
-If the value of the parameter is different to 0 means that the influence of this input to heating or cooling will react after inserted time.
+<p&gtIf the value of the parameter is different to 0 means that the influence of this input to heating or cooling will react after inserted time.</p&gt
 Values in the range 0 to 32000 may be set.

 The manufacturer defined default value is ```0```.